-To get a Stop-Work Order released, the employer is required to obtain the required workers' compensation coverage and provide proof (usually through a certificate of insurance) and to make arrangements for payment of the penalty.
+To get a Stop-Work Order lifted, an employer is required to obtain the required workers' compensation coverage and provide proof (usually through a certificate of insurance) and to make arrangements for payment of the penalty.
 The Division is empowered to initiate lien proceedings or any other collections actions necessary to collect an unpaid penalty.

 It's Illegal for an Employer to Engage in Any of the Following Activities: